One of the most common types of bone cancer.

 If the cancer is near a joint, such as a hip or knee, you may need to replace it.

 If it is in your arm or leg, your doctor will do everything possible to keep your limb.
-But it can not always be done.
+However, it can not always be done.
 In that case, you will get one made by man instead.

 Cryosurgery: To reduce the chances of cancer coming back, your doctor may also put liquid nitrogen in the area where the tumor was.
 It freezes and kills any cancer cells that may have been lost.